 As with all Moon by Simaudio products, the build quality gives you a huge degree of confidence in the product and here there is no exception

-As with all Moon by Simaudio products, the build quality gives you a huge degree of confidence in the product and here there is no exception.
-The smooth box is a heavy black metal and the facia has a classic Moon by Simaudio look, with and understated model reference and a glowing blue dot.
-My only niggle is that there is no on/off switch which I think would be helpful for those of us whose plug array is difficult to get to, plus I’m used turning on and off my usual Rega Fono box at the front!
-This Moon 110 LP v2 is a clear competitor to the Rega Fono MM and Fono MC, plus it does the job of both.
+As with all MOON by Simaudio products, the build quality gives you a huge degree of confidence in the product and here there is no exception.
+The smooth box is a heavy black metal and the facia has a classic MOON by Simaudio look, with an understated model reference and a glowing blue dot.
+My only niggle is that there is no on/off switch which I think would be helpful for those of us whose plug array is difficult to get to, plus I’m used to turning on and off my usual Rega Fono box at the front!
+This MOON 110 LP v2 is a clear competitor to the Rega Fono MM and Fono MC, plus it does the job of both.

 In the box

 The MOON 110 LP v2 comes with the power lead and a ‘dip switch pen’.
 This is a very nice touch from MOON as these dip switches are tiny, you’ll definitely need reading glasses.
 The instructions include recommended settings for typical MM and MC cartridges, that I have used successfully.

 I’ve had the opportunity of using the Moon 110 LP v2 with a moving coil cartridge (Apheta 2 on a Planar 8) and a moving magnet (Elys 2 on my own RP3).